-Please ensure any outstanding phone bills are paid as soon as possible, then call 0800 800 150 for reconnection.
+Please ensure any outstanding phone bills are paid as soon as possible, then contact us.
 If your telephone service is with another supplier, you'll need to contact them.

 Does this problem apply to all of your phones or just one?

 If the problem only happens with one phone, it’s unlikely that there’s a fault with the phone line and the phone itself is likely to be faulty.

 If you rent your phone from BT, please contact BT and we will arrange for a new phone to be delivered to you.
 You can also buy telephones from us online at BT Business Direct.

 1. Unplug all phones and equipment from all telephone sockets, including faxes, PCs, modems, satellite television digiboxes, extension leads, adapters and double adapters, so that there isn't anything left plugged in.
 If you have broadband, don't forget to unplug all of your micro-filters and your ADSL modem or router from the sockets, as these may affect your phone line.